Search by Keyword

 (Paul McCartney – John Lennon)

-By the end of 1962, The Beatles were feeling rather frustrated and disillusioned.
-They had worked extremely hard during the previous three years to achieve national stardom, but were not able to penetrate any further than Liverpool and Hamburg.
-They began to feel “stale and cramped,” as Lennon had stated, and just wanted to “get out of Liverpool and break new ground.”
-Their appearances at the Cavern Club in Liverpool had become "old hat" to them; they had a tremendous following there, but it hadn’t grown outside of their home town.
-The Beatles were given brief appearances in other towns, such as Peterborough opening up for Frank Ifield, but other than their five residencies in Hamburg, Germany, they always bombed when they were away from home.
+By the end of 1962, The Beatles were feeling a bit frustrated and disillusioned.
+The band had worked extremely hard during the previous three years in order to achieve national stardom but were unable to penetrate further than Liverpool and Hamburg.
+The Beatles began to feel “stale and cramped,” as Lennon had stated, and just wanted to “get out of Liverpool and break new ground.”
+Appearances at the Cavern Club in Liverpool had become "old hat" to them; the group had built up a tremendous following there, but it had failed to grow outside of their home town.
+The band was given brief opportunities in other local areas, such as Peterborough opening up for Frank Ifield, but other than their five residencies in Hamburg, Germany, they always bombed when they were away from home.

-John Lennon also felt that they had “outlived the Hamburg stage,” which they reluctantly went back to in November and December of 1962, only because of contractual obligation.
-Even though they were able to secure a professional recording contract with Parlophone records earlier that year, their first single, “Love Me Do,” only reached #17 on the national British charts, this achievement being reached only because of local Liverpool sales as well as their manager Brian Epstein personally purchasing 10,000 copies for his NEMS record store, as rumors suggest.
-So, it seemed, The Beatles were not to go any further than Liverpool.
+John Lennon also thought that they had “outlived the Hamburg stage,” where the group reluctantly returned in November / December, 1962 because of contractual obligations.
+Even though they were fortunate enough to secure an actual professional recording contract with Parlophone earlier in the year, their debut single “Love Me Do” reached to only #17 on the national UK pop chart, this being reached only because of local Liverpool sales as well as, rumor has it, their manager Brian Epstein personally purchasing 10,000 copies for his NEMS record store (or fudging the sales numbers).
+So, it seemed at the time, The Beatles were not to go any further than Liverpool.

-This is when a series of fortunate events, as well as a brilliantly written song, changed their fate as well as history itself.
-Little did they know that the song that they recorded on November 26th, 1962, which was earmarked for their second single, would be the one that would begin the chain of events to take them beyond their home town and, eventually, to the rest of the world.
+This is when a series of fortunate events, not to mention a brilliantly written song, changed their fate as well as history itself.
+Little did the band know that the song that they recorded on November 26th, 1962, which was then earmarked for their second single, would be the one that would begin the chain of events for taking The Beatles beyond their home town and, eventually, throughout the rest of the world.
 The song they recorded that day was “Please Please Me,” which finally opened the doors that they had been knocking on for over three years.

-The first fortunate occurrence happened when Brian Epstein, as encouraged by George Martin, approached music publisher Dick James in order to secure a deal for publishing the new Lennon/McCartney compositions.
+The first fortunate occurrence happened when Brian Epstein, as encouraged by producer George Martin, got in touch with music publisher Dick James in order to secure a publishing deal for new Lennon/McCartney compositions.
 Brian Epstein was unpleased by the lack of effort “Beechwood Music” had put forth to promote “Love Me Do.”
-In order to secure this publishing deal, Dick James played “Please Please Me” over the phone to Philip Jones, the producer of the national TV show “Thank Your Lucky Stars.”
-Since Philip Jones agreed to book The Beatles on one of his upcoming shows, it clinched the deal for Dick James to be The Beatles' new music publisher.
+In order to secure this publishing deal, Dick James played “Please Please Me” over the phone to Philip Jones, producer of the national TV show “Thank Your Lucky Stars.”
+Since Philip Jones agreed to book The Beatles on one of his upcoming shows, it clinched the deal for Dick James to be the group's new music publisher.

 The new single was released in the UK on January 11th, 1963.
-Since Britain was seeing one of the worst winters in their history, most people were snowed-in at home on January 19th, 1963 to watch The Beatles perform “Please Please Me” on the British television show “Thank Your Lucky Stars.”
-The national exposure of this exciting song, as well as the unusual appearance and hair style of the group, garnered the band a lot of attention and propelled the record up the national British charts.
-And, because of the beginnings of success for the record, they were booked by promoter Arthur Howes on consecutive national tours.
+Because Britain was seeing one of the worst winters in their history, most people were snowed-in at home on January 19th, 1963 to observe The Beatles performing “Please Please Me” on the British TV show "Thank Your Lucky Stars."
+National exposure of this exciting song, as well as the unusual appearance and hair style of the group, garnered them a lot of attention and propelled the record up the national British charts.
+And, because of the song's early success, promoter Arthur Howes booked the band on consecutive national tours.
 All of this gave The Beatles much press coverage and, combining all of these ingredients, propelled their second single to #1 on most of the British charts.
 And, as they say, the rest is history!

 Songwriting History

-It has been agreed by both Lennon and McCartney that “Please Please Me” was entirely written by John.
-As recounted in his 1980 Playboy magazine interview, Lennon states: “That’s me completely…I remember the day I wrote it.
+It has been agreed by both Lennon and McCartney that “Please Please Me” was entirely written by Lennon.
+As recounted in his 1980 Playboy interview, John states: “That’s me completely…I remember the day I wrote it.
 I remember the pink eiderdown over the bed sitting in one of the bedrooms in my house on Menlove Avenue, my auntie’s place."
 The actual date of the writing can be pinpointed to June 7th through 9th, 1962, just after The Beatles returned from their first recording session at EMI Studios in London.
-Producer George Martin didn't think the three original compositions they recorded that day (June 6th, 1962) were good enough to be used as their first single so, spurred on to impress him, John immediately set out to write a song that was commercial enough; the perfect pop song!
+Producer George Martin didn't think the three original compositions they recorded on that day (June 6th, 1962) were good enough to be used as their first single so, spurred on to impress him, John immediately set out to write something that was commercial enough; the perfect pop song!

-John then adds: “Also, I was always intrigued by the words to a Bing Crosby song that went: ‘Please lend a little ear to my pleas…’ I was intrigued by the double use of the word ‘please.’
-So it was a combination of Roy Orbison and Bing Crosby.”
-The song John refers to was a 1932 hit simply entitled “Please,” which spent six weeks at the top of the American charts that year. "'Please Please Me' was a John idea," Paul wrote in his book "The Lyrics."
+John then added: “Also, I was always intrigued by the words to a Bing Crosby song that went: ‘Please lend a little ear to my pleas.....’
+I was always intrigued by the double use of the word ‘please.’
+So my song was a combination of Roy Orbison and Bing Crosby.”
+The song that John was referring to was a 1932 hit simply entitled “Please,” which spent six weeks at #1 on the American Billboard "Top 60 Pop Songs" chart that year. "'Please Please Me' was a John idea," McCartney explained in his book "The Lyrics."
 "John liked the double meaning of 'please.'
-Yeah, 'please' is, you know, pretty please.
+Yeah, 'please,' y'know, pretty please.
 'Please have intercourse with me.
 So, pretty please, have intercourse with me, I beg you to have intercourse with me.'
 He liked that, and I liked that he liked that.
-This was the kind of thing we'd see in each other, the kind of thing in which we were matched up.
+This was the kind of thing we would see in each other, the kind of thing in which we were matched up.
 We were in sync."

-The following day after the song was written by John, June 9th, 1962, the group played a "Beatles Welcome Home Show" at The Cavern Club in Liverpool.
-After the performance, John and Paul, accompanied by young female fans Lindy Ness and Lou Stern, were driven over to Paul's home on Forthlin Road in Liverpool.
-"We spent the night there," Lindy innocently wrote in her diary.
-This evening is noteworthy because, as detailed in Mark Lewisohn's book "Tune In," the song "Please Please Me" was still taking shape.
+The following day after the song was written by Lennon, June 9th, 1962, they performed a "Beatles Welcome Home Show" at the Cavern Club in Liverpool.
+After the show, John and Paul, accompanied by young female fans Lindy Ness and Lou Stern, were driven over to Paul's house on Forthlin Road.
+Lindy Ness innocently wrote in her diary: "We spent the night there."
+This evening is of significance because, as detailed in Mark Lewisohn's 2013 book "Tune In," the song "Please Please Me" was still taking shape.

 This is not to say that Paul should be viewed as a collaborator on the song.
-John made this point clear in a postcard he sent to Melody Maker magazine in 1971, saying: "I wrote 'Please Please Me' alone.
+Lennon made this clear in a postcard he sent to Melody Maker magazine back in 1971, saying: "I wrote 'Please Please Me' alone.
 It was recorded in the exact sequence in which I wrote it."
-As mentioned above, Paul never claimed authorship of the song, referring to it always as "John's."
-Interestingly, upon release, most record labels around the world listed this John Lennon song as a "McCartney / Lennon" composition, the US Vee-Jay single being a noteable exception, more accurately listing this as a "J. Lennon - P. McCartney" song.
+As detailed above, Paul never claimed any co-authorship for this song, referring to it always as "John's."
+Interestingly, upon release, most record labels around the world listed this John Lennon song as a "McCartney / Lennon" composition, the US Vee-Jay single being one noteable exception by more accurately listing this as a "J. Lennon - P. McCartney" song.

 Recording History